opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

-# Exercise 1 - P4 and P4Runtime basics
+# Exercise 1 - P4Runtime basics

-This exercise provides a hands-on introduction to the P4 language and the P4Runtime API.
+This exercise provides a hands-on introduction to the P4Runtime API.
 You will be asked to:

-1. Read and understand the implementation of a simple P4 program
+1. Take a look at the starter P4 code
 2. Compile it for the BMv2 software switch and understand the output (the P4Info and BMv2 JSON files)
 3. Start Mininet with a 2x2 topology of `stratum_bmv2` switches